cruizer/dup-composer/docs/md/keyring.md

 # gnome-keyring-daemon --unlock
 ```

 In this step you need to provide the passphrase the GNOME Keyring is locked with, then press *Ctrl+D*.
-On the first launch, the keyring is automatically initialized and it will be locked with passphrase you provide the first time. **Make sure to take a note of the passphrase after the first use as you will need it to unlock the same keyring in the future.**
+On the first launch, the keyring is automatically initialized and it will be locked with the passphrase you provide the first time. **Make sure to take a note of the passphrase after the first use as you will need it to unlock the same keyring in the future.**

-After this is done, you can run your backup with Dup-composer, that will read secrets from the keyring as configured.
+After this is done, you can run your backup with Dup-composer, the utility will read secrets from the keyring as configured.

 ### Adding your secrets to the keyring